mist64/cbmbus_doc/3 Commodore DOS.md

 Channels 0 to 14 need to be associated with names.
 Names are used to create channels for reading or writing a file, reading the directory listing and reading/writing blocks directly.
 Empty names are illegal.

-XXX Channels 0 and 1 are special.
-Channel 0 forces the type of `PRG` and the access mode
+Channels 0 and 1 are special shortcuts to drive the cases below with less syntax:

+* Channel 0 is the `LOAD` channel: It forces a type of `PRG` and an access mode of "read".
+It works with regular files and the directory listing.
+* Channel 1 is the `SAVE` channel: It forces a type of `PRG` and an access mode of "write".
+It works with regular files only.

 ### Files